suderman/app/README.md

 `app googlechrome.dmg`

-Additionally, the installation of apps in the Mac App Store can be automated with the proper App Store URL or shortened ID:
+The installation of apps in the Mac App Store can be automated with the proper App Store URL or shortened ID:

 `app amphetamine/id937984704`

+Additionally, this can work as a wrapper for `brew` and `brew cask` install commands.
+Simply preface the package name with brew/ or cask/ to initiate the install:

+`app brew/wget`
+`app cask/firefox`

 Install
 -------